 - The various uses of these methods such as outlier detection will be presented.

-- Real-life examples are used to illustrate the principles underlying statistical testing and decision-making in the presence of uncertainty.
+- Real-life engineering examples are used to illustrate the principles underlying statistical testing and decision-making in the presence of uncertainty/variation.

-- The workshop also covers statistical hypothesis testing, risks involved (alpha & beta), p-values, confidence intervals & statistical significance.
+- Statistical hypothesis testing, risks involved when using a statistical test “alpha & beta”, p-values, confidence intervals & statistical significance are discussed.

 - The principle underlying sample size and power determination will be outlined.

 - Descriptive or Exploratory Data Analysis "EDA"

 - Overview and Goals

 - Importance of Identifying the Type and Role of Variables in Studies

 - Visualizing and Summarizing Data: The Concept of a Distribution

 - Graphical Tools: histogram, Box-plot, dot-plots, normal probability plots